bra1nDump/ai-task-vscode/docs/architecture.md

         - Allow parallel edits (some sort of change queue, or applying changes in the background using workspace edits)
         - Allowing the user to interrupt the LLM and continue later after adjusting it's course

+// @task @tabs tell me what you think I should do next for my project.
+Consider the priorities, give me 10 tasks that each might take around 1 hour to complete.
+Don't repeat items exactly as they appear in the readme
+// Reply on this line